nikitavoloboev/data/focusing/rules.md

 ## iOS
 - Only have notifications from real people and 2Do.
 The rest should be blocked.
 No badges.
+- Spend time on phone mindfully.
+Read & be proactive.

 ## SnippetsLab
 - Lowercase and prefix all snippets.
 Notes can be uppercased.